goto40/textx-cpp/README.md

 ## <a name="openpoints"></a> Open Points
 Prio 1:
- * TODO importURI from other metamodels
- * TODO handle referenced/included metamodels, in Metamodel::ref
+ * TODO handle referenced metamodels
- * TODO include/reference other metamodels
+ * TODO reference other metamodels

 Prio 2:
  * TODO minor: it must be possible for "eolterm" to be combined with a separator pattern